kevinthompson/jquery.sticky.js/README.md

 the element will animate up or down to the position where the user stops scrolling.
 By default, Sticky uses the `fixed` mode.

 *Note: Internet Explorer currently only supports the `animate` mode.
-If `fixed` is defined, all versions of IE will still use `animate`..*
+If `fixed` is defined, all versions of IE will still use `animate`.*

 ###stopper
 The stopper option accepts a selector to be used as a stopping point for the sticky element.
 When the sticky